electric-sql/pglite/packages/pglite/README.md

 ##### `options`:

 - `debug`: 1-5 - the Postgres debug level.
-Logs are sent to the consol.
+Logs are sent to the console.

 ### Methods: